rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

     1. The full set of validation samples are shuffled
     2. The center camera image is selected to represent an observation.
 The image is provided with the steering angle and added to the batch.
     3. The batch is shuffled

-  * The training model architecture is shown here:

 ### Model Architecture and Training Strategy